edoaprilianto/backend-assesment/Readme.md

-# EasyNotes Application
+# Assesment Backend Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express.

 ## Steps to Setup